utsavkarkee/photosync/mobile/README.md

-# Immich Mobile Application - Flutter
+# Photosync Mobile Application - Flutter

-The Immich mobile app is a Flutter-based solution leveraging the Isar Database for local storage and Riverpod for state management.
+The Photosync mobile app is a Flutter-based solution leveraging the Isar Database for local storage and Riverpod for state management.
 This structure optimizes functionality and maintainability, allowing for efficient development and robust performance.

 ## Setup